LDMX-Software/ldmx-software.github.io/docs/Logging.md

 This is really all you need for an `EventProcessor`.
 Notice that the logger _does not_ need a new line character at the end of the line.
 The logger automatically makes a new line after each message.

+There is an additional logging level below "debug".
+A lot of times during development, a developer puts messages inside of the code to make sure it is working properly.
+A lot of these extra messages are not very helpful for the end user, so they should go into the log at all.
+Feel free to leave these messages in, but comment them out so that they don't clog up the log.
+A good rule of thumb is that the debug channel should have at most one message per event, info - one message every few events, warn - a few messages total per run, and error only one message per run.

 ## More Detail: Logging Outside Processors

 There are some other inheritance trees inside of ldmx-sw that have `theLog_` as a protected member variable (like how it is set up for processors).
 For example, `XsecBiasingOperator`, `UserAction`, and `PrimaryGenerator`, so you _may not_ need to define a new member `theLog_` in your class if it inherits from a class with `theLog_` already defined and accessible (i.e. public or protected).